Xenix

-Xenix is a discontinued version of the Unix operating system for various microcomputer platforms, licensed by Microsoft from AT&T Corporation in the late 1970s.
-The Santa Cruz Operation (SCO) later acquired exclusive rights to the software, and eventually replaced it with SCO UNIX (now known as SCO OpenServer).
+Xenix is a discontinued Unix operating system for various microcomputer platforms, licensed by Microsoft from AT&T Corporation.
+The first version was released in 1980, and Xenix was the most common Unix variant during the mid- to late-1980s.
+The Santa Cruz Operation (SCO) acquired exclusive rights to the software, and eventually replaced it with SCO UNIX, later known as OpenServer 5, with the final Xenix version released in 1991.

-In the mid-to-late 1980s, Xenix was the most common Unix variant, measured according to the number of machines on which it was installed.

-Microsoft chairman Bill Gates said at Unix Expo in 1996 that, for a long time, Microsoft had the highest-volume AT&T Unix license.

 History

-Bell Labs, the developer of Unix, was part of the regulated Bell System and could not sell Unix directly to most end users (academic and research institutions excepted); it could, however, license it to software vendors who would then resell it to end users (or their own resellers), combined with their own added features.
+Bell Labs, the developer of Unix, was part of the regulated Bell System and could not sell Unix directly to most end users (academic and research institutions excepted); it could, however, sell it to software vendors who would then resell it to end users (or their own resellers), combined with their own added features.
 Microsoft, which expected that Unix would be its operating system of the future when personal computers became powerful enough, purchased a license for Version 7 Unix from AT&T in 1978, and announced on August 25, 1980, that it would make the software available for the 16-bit microcomputer market.
 Because Microsoft was not able to license the "Unix" name itself, the company gave it an original name.

+While "MS-DOS will become the premier single-user operating system", said Microsoft cofounder Paul Allen, his company "hopes that Xenix will become the preferred choice for software production and exchange", it stated in 1981.
+MS-DOS was Microsoft's "single-user, single-tasking operating system", which can run from floppy disks.
+Xenix, Allen said, "really should be used with a hard disk".
+MS-DOS and Xenix are "part of a family ... with a clear migration path", he added, promising binary compatibility of Xenix-compiled C software with MS-DOS, and interoperability of Xenix-based file servers and MS-DOS application servers.
+The company advised customers who wanted multiuser or multitasking support to buy Xenix.

+Microsoft expected that MS-DOS would become almost indistinguishable from single-user Xenix, or XEDOS, which would also run on the 68000, Z8000, and LSI-11; they would be upwardly compatible with Xenix, which Byte in 1983 described as "the multi-user MS-DOS of the future".
+Microsoft's Chris Larson described MS-DOS 2.0's Xenix compatibility as "the second most important feature".
+His company advertised DOS and Xenix together, describing MS-DOS 2.0 (its "single-user OS") as sharing features and system calls with Xenix ("the multi-user, multi-tasking, Unix-derived operating system"), and promising easy porting between them.